 - Hold Morocco responsible for the inhumane conditions of detention to which he was subjected to during his stay at the Black Prison between 12 November 2010 and 17 May 2011;

 - Urge Morocco to carry out an investigation into his torture claims, offer him adequate compensation, medical and psychological treatment, as well as other measures of reparation.

 On 11 August 2016, the Committee against Torture issued a decision declaring the case admissible.
-The procedure on the merits is currently pending before the Committee.

 The General Context